Watch Trip Video

 • Mera Peak Climbing Permit

-• Mera Peak Climbing certificates issued from the respective body of Nepal Government
+• Mera Peak Climbing certificates issued from the respective body of the Nepal Government

 • Personal insurance for Nepalese staff